 Product extension continued through distribution of other technical packaging products, namely flexible intermediate bulk container (FIBC) bags.
 In 2012, the company became one of only a handful of bulk bag suppliers with U.S.-based manufacturing and warehouse locations when it acquired BulkSak, Inc. of Malvern, Ark., where it produces FIBC bags.

 Over a span of thirty-five years, Conitex Sonoco has become a global packaging solutions group with over $250 million in sales and a physical presence in over ten countries and across four continents.
-As of 2016, the company manufactures approximately 1.4 billion cones and tubes annually and produces over 300,000 metric tons of recycled paperboard worldwide.
+The company manufactures approximately 1.4 billion cones and tubes annually and produces over 300,000 metric tons of recycled paperboard worldwide.

 OUR CUSTOMERS ARE THE FOCUS OF EVERYTHING WE DO.

 Since our customers are the only reason for our existence, they deserve and will receive top priority.
 We will be innovative and creative in our problem solving approach.

 OUR CHIEF GOAL IS CONTINUOUS IMPROVEMENT IN ALL AREAS.